Welcome to The People Concern newsroom. Here you will find recent press releases, articles as well as logos and other images for use in news stories.

 The People Concern believes no one should have to live on the street or in a violent household.
 Our staff, volunteers and those we serve work together to address the effects of homelessness, poverty, mental and physical illness, abuse and addiction.
 Our programs empower the most vulnerable among us to improve their quality of life – housed, healthy and safe — and become active participants in the community.
 We also work to educate the broader community and improve public policy.

-Join the Next Townhall by Call Thursday, June 25th at 1:15 PM
+Join the Next Town Hall by Call Wednesday, December 2nd at 1:15 PM

 June 25, 2020

 April 29, 2020

 Santa Monica Daily Press | October 20, 2020

 Kensington Campus Opens in Lancaster Providing Temporary Housing, Permanent Housing, and Jobs for Antelope Valley’s Homeless

 CNN.com | October 18, 2020

 Shipping containers in Los Angeles becoming homes for the homeless

 She was suffering on the streets of Santa Monica.
 Here’s what it took to rescue her